Calibrated Mechanism Design: Two-stage mechanisms

-exist such that: \begin{enumerate} \item For all $(\type,\state)\in\Types\times\States$, and all measurable subsets $(\tilde{\Delta}_i)\subset\Beliefs^N$, we have
+exist such that: \begin{enumerate} \item For all $(\type,\state)\in\Types\times\States$, and all measurable subsets $(\tilde{\Delta}_i)_{i=1}^N\subset\Beliefs^N$, we have

-\item The Blackwell experiment $\beta$ is Bayes' plausible, \item For all $i\in \{1,\dots,N\}$, the interim allocation rule $\allocr_i$ satisfies that for all measurable subsets $\tilde{\Delta}$ of \Beliefs\ and all $\argi\in\Argi$
+\item The Blackwell experiment $\beta$ is Bayes plausible, \item For all $i\in \{1,\dots,N\}$, the interim allocation rule $\allocr_i$ satisfies that for all measurable subsets $\tilde{\Delta}$ of \Beliefs\ and all $\argi\in\Argi$

-\end{enumerate} We say the generalized two-stage mechanism is incentive compatible and individually rational if on the support of $\prior\otimes\beliefr$, $\allocr_i(\cdot|\cdot,\belief_i)$ is incentive compatible and individually rational for player $i$ when she learns $\belief_i$ for all $i\in\{1,\dots,N\}$. \end{definition} As anticipated, generalized two-stage mechanisms differ from two-stage mechanisms in three ways when $N>1$.
+\end{enumerate} We say the generalized two-stage mechanism is incentive compatible and individually rational if for all $i\in\{1,\dots,N\}$, on the support of $\prior\otimes\beliefr$, $\allocr_i(\cdot|\cdot,\belief_i)$ is incentive compatible and individually rational for agent $i$ when she learns $\belief_i$. \end{definition} As anticipated, generalized two-stage mechanisms differ from two-stage mechanisms in three ways when $N>1$.
 First, because disclosures are private, the experiment \beliefr\ now outputs a profile of beliefs, one for each agent.
+As shown in \cite{arieli2024feasible}, \beliefr\ is Bayes plausible if and only if for each agent $i$, the marginal Blackwell experiment $\beliefr_i$ is Bayes plausible.
 Second, while the individual interim allocation rule $\allocr_i$ only depends on the disclosed belief to agent $i$, $\belief_i$, and not the state, the ex-post allocation rule $\allocr$ may depend on the state, even conditional on the belief profile $(\belief_1,\dots,\belief_N)$.
 The reason is that this belief profile is no longer a sufficient statistic for the ex-post allocation rule as each agent $i$ only observes their interim allocation.
 Third and relatedly, we need to keep track of both the interim allocation rules $(\allocr_i)_{i=1}^N$ and the ex-post allocation rule $\allocr$ to check that the interim allocation rules are consistent with the same mechanism.
 An interesting question for future work would be to characterize which interim allocation rules $(\allocr_i)_{i=1}^N$ are consistent with some ex-post allocation rule \allocr, so that one could focus on the interim allocation rules alone.

-\autoref{theorem:cmd-two-stage-multi} shows that generalized two-stage mechanisms implement the same distributions as calibrated mechanisms: \begin{theorem} An outcome distribution $\outcome\in\Delta\left(\Arg\right)$ is implementable by an incentive compatible and individually rational calibrated mechanism if and only if it is implementable by an incentive compatible and individually rational generalized two-stage mechanism. \end{theorem}